Rsync Tasks Screens

 Rsync ModeSelect the mode from the dropdown list.
 Options are:

-• Module - Select to use a custom-defined remote module from the rsync server.
+• Module - Uses a custom-defined remote module from the rsync server.

-• SSH - Select to use an SSH configuration for the rsync task.
+• SSH - Uses an SSH configuration for the rsync task.
 The remote system must have SSH enabled.
 The host system needs an established SSH connection to the remote for the rsync task.
 SSH displays more settings.

 • Remote Host(Required) Enter the IP address or host name and domain of the remote system.
 Use the format username@remote_host if the user name differs on the remote host.